 While you shouldn’t tie yourself to a single social network, you also shouldn’t try to be involved in every single network on the web.
 That’s a sure-fire way to see yourself overwhelmed, and putting in only a token effort on each of your social feeds.
 Ideally, you want to look at the networks where your audience is most active, and focus on those..

 Finally, Don’t Forget To Monitor

 Last, but certainly not least, you need to keep a constant watch on your efforts.
 The more closely you monitor your campaigns, the better equipped you’ll be to adjust them if they prove ineffective.
 Plus, it’ll allow you to determine your ROI – and possibly justify further spending.

 “When it comes to social media for business, the potential rewards can be great,” says social media director Jenelle McCleary.”
 “However, there can be changes in the market, in internet trends, and in the effectiveness of your campaigns in general.
 If you find your budget isn’t working, analyze why and make changes.
 If you find it to be more than successful, you can always decrease it and put those funds where they are more needed.
 It’s a good idea to keep an eye on marketing trends and costs too and to evaluate where you stand at least every quarter if not more often.”

 « Previous Post

-One of the decisions that you have to make when having a Tweetwall at your event is whether you would like to go self service or full service.
-The main factors in deciding which one comes down to…
+One of the decisions that you have to make when having a Social Wall from Everwall at your event is whether you would like to go self-service or full-service.

 Next Post »